 Dance schools may provide the necessary accessories themselves, but nothing beats your own gear to be able to practise between classes!

 So, get out a red dress and some black shoes and awaken your Spanish sensuality with flamenco dance!

 Just like Bollywood dance, certain accessories are integral to the dance.

-Ok, now you can go on and search for those dance classes london, Glasgow, Leeds or wherever it is you are based!
+Ok, now you can go on and search for those dance classes london, dance classes glasgow, Leeds or wherever it is you are based!